Jaspvr/Rubiks-Solver/README.md

 # Rubiks-Solver
+SpringBoot web application to find the shortest possible solution to a 2x2 Rubiks Cube.

 End goal: be able to input the colours on each side of the cube, and then have the solution to solving it outputted to the user

 # Task List
 - [x] Create a simple frontend where the user can input a single value and submit it